 - a.
 Entry Vestibule: 50 ft (4.5 m) Net Area.
-Provide automatic entry doors and weather vestibule. - b.
-Duty Office (and Head): 125 ft (12 m) Net Area.
+Provide automatic entry doors and weather vestibule. - Duty Office (and Head): 125 ft (12 m) Net Area.
 Include a duty office designed to provide the staff with a secure, efficient, and comfortable environment from which to manage the building.
 Provide area for one (1) desk with computer.
-Connect to a non-public lavatory (included in the net area). - c.
-Duty Bunk: 80 ft (7.5 m) Net Area.
+Connect to a non-public lavatory (included in the net area). - Duty Bunk: 80 ft (7.5 m) Net Area.
 Provide lockable room for one (1) bed and one (1) wall locker.
 Locate adjacent to the Duty office and head. - d.
 Public Head: 45 ft (4.5 m) Net Area.
 Provide one (1) water closet, and one (1) lavatory with associated hardware. - e.
-Elevator: 85 ft2 (8 m2) Net Area.
+Elevator: 85 ft (8 m) Net Area each.
 (Elevator machine room area is excluded.)
-See Chapter 3 for added details. - f.
-Vending: 85 ft (8 m) Net Area.
-Provide space adjacent or co-located to the Multi-Purpose Room for three (3) full-sized commercial vending machines with front facing circulation.
-Discuss vending area, machine quantity and desired type with the activity and local Marine Corps Community Services Director. - g.
-Multi-Purpose Room/Spaces: 720 ft2 (70 m2) Net Area.
-Includes spaces such as: Lounge, Meeting, Conference, Class room(s), or other appropriate spaces.
+See Chapter 3 for added details. - f. \4\ Vending: 85 ft (8 m) Net Area.
+Provide space adjacent or colocated to the Multi-Purpose Room.
+Allow space for a minimum of (4) full-sized commercial vending machines with front facing circulation - 3 soft drink machines and one snack vending machine is typical.
+Discuss vending area, machine quantity and desired type with the activity and local Marine Corps Community Services Director. /4/ - q.
+Multi-Purpose Room/Spaces: 720 ft (70 m) \4\ This is a minimum net area.
+Calculate size based on maximum number of occupants. /4/ Includes spaces such as: Lounge, Meeting, Conference, Class room(s), or other appropriate spaces.
 Isolate the area acoustically, and locate them close to public toilets.
 Provide cabinets and counter space for minor food service and to accommodate a temporary microwave oven, waste receptacles, and other similar food warming equipment.
 Provide locked storage for related supplies and for equipment.
 Provide rooms with light and power for resident's general use, and provide light dimmers.
 Provide window coverings and hardware to allow for darkening of the room with blinds or shades.
 With the advent of Marine Online and the military requirement of Marines to access the internet to review military records and conduct personnel administration, multi-purpose rooms are required to be wired with infrastructure to support high speed internet access.
-Provide a minimum of two (2) eight-pin data ports wired with Category 5e wiring and clean power in each multi-purpose room. - h.
-Laundry Room: Provide one (1) washer and two (2) dryers for every sixteen (16) residents, as a minimum.
+Provide a minimum of two (2) eight-pin data ports wired with Category 5e wiring and clean power in each multi-purpose room. \4\ Refer to ECB 2010-04. /4/ - h.
+Laundry Room: Provide one (1) washer and two (2) dryers for every \4\ twelve (12) /4/ residents, as a minimum.
 Stacked units are acceptable.
 Locate a single laundry room at the ground floor for easy access and provide acoustic separation from other areas.
 Provide adjacency to the Multi-Purpose room.
 Provide 12 linear feet of folding table(s), clothes hanging area with hanging rods and 4 ft (1.25 m) of full height hanging for drip-dry clothing.
 Set aside a space of 36 inches x 72 inches (915 mm x 1829 mm) for soap, bleach, fabric softener and other laundry aid vending in each laundry facility.